 To that point, as apartments get smaller and smaller, transforming furniture becomes almost a necessity.
 Honestly, it has doubled the size of my room.
 At night I pull out my bed, and I have a nice, queen-sized bed to sleep on.
-I can put it up during the day, and then that becomes a living area or a lounge space with a couch.
+I can put it up during the day, and then that room becomes a living area or a lounge space with a comfortable couch.

-We’re involved in a few co-living projects in the office, and I see more of this happening in the future.
+We are involved in a few co-living projects in the office, and I see more of this happening in the future.
 It’s definitely affected my designs.
 I feel more comfortable with smaller and smaller spaces now, and not necessarily because I want them to be smaller, but because I feel like I know how to make them more comfortable, and I know how to design friendlier environments for the user.

 Architectural Project Manager